enmanuelduran/enmascript/content/articles/2019-06-04-code-quality-and-web-performance-the-myths-the-dos-and-the-donts.md

 1. **Think before you code**.
 Create a model about what you have to do, understand what is needed and the alternatives you have, never start writing code right away before analyzing the implementation.

+1. **Care about data structures and time/space complexity**.
+This point requires deeper knowledge on **how** algorithms work and **why**.
+I have personally noticed that the more experienced the team is the more they care about this, in the frontend world there is a miss-conception that data structures/time space complexity does not matter as much, but this is a mistake, these tools allow you to write scalable/performant modules, it is part of choosing the right tool for the right job.

 There is not a fixed formula for _code quality_, this is a progressive and subjective topic, it highly depends on the requirements of the company you are working on and your team.
+One last recommendation I could give you is to **cosider promoting declarative code**, give attention to the readability.

 ## Recommendations, tips and good practices to optimize your site (Performance):
 One excellent way to measure your site's performance is through the [RAIL model](https://developers.google.com/web/fundamentals/performance/rail).
 Below I have a list of some common problems that websites confront and some possible tools that could help you solve them, this list is not meant to solve your problems directly but to point you in the right direction: